Asthestarsfalll/PyDocuSaurus/README.md

 A Python module and CLI that walks a Python package/directory and outputs a Markdown file from all docstrings in the package.

+Tools like mkdocs and readthedocs are overkill for many small Python projects.
+This project exists to provide a simple way to generate Markdown documentation that can be stored alongside your code in Github.

 ## Features

 - Crawls the packages, modules, classes, functions, and methods using the `ast` module